 Over the years we have taken care of them all.
 Understood and respected their unique differences.
-Welcome to our little Apple Mouse Museum.
+Welcome to our Apple Mouse Museum.

 The Apple Mouse began as one of the first commercial mice available to consumers.
 Over the years Apple has maintained a distinct form and function with its mice that reflects its design philosophies.

 Lisa Mouse (A9M0050) created for the Apple Lisa was the first commercial mice sold in the marketplace.
 Included with the Lisa system in 1983.
 Rare to find.
 Dynamis Design is happy to have one.

 The Macintosh has the distinction of launching the mouse which has become the indispensable computing device we know it as today.
 However, Macintosh Mouse (M0100) was little changed from the original Lisa version and is completely interchangeable.
 The case was a slightly darker brown than Lisa’s beige coloring and it had less formal lines, with a thick chamfer around its edges to match the Macintosh case.

 Four months after the Macintosh debut, the Apple IIc was introduced with the addition of an optional mouse to manipulate standard 80 column text.
 The mouse was similar to the Macintosh mouse, though it was in a creamy-beige color that co-ordinated with the IIc’s bright off-white case and had a slightly modified design which was sleeker than the Macintosh’s blockier shape.
 It also was uniformly the same color, eliminating the Mac & Lisa’s contrasting taupe accents on the mouse button and cable.

 In September 1986 Apple continued a year of major change by converting its mice and keyboards to the Apple Desktop Bus (ADB).
 Newly redesigned, this mouse retained the blocky footprint of its predecessor, but had a lower, triangular profile.

 Apple Desktop Bus Mouse II